Vonshad/Offensive_Sec/writeups/tomghost.md

 ### *Port 8080 -- Tomcat webserver*

 Traveling to http://tomghost.thm:8080/, we notice webserver is running Apache Tomcat/9.0.30.
 This is an information that will come in handy later to validate our exploit.

-Furthermore, we notice that the manager app gives us a 403 - Forbidden, indicating this is not the way in.
+Since the webserver is running the default Apache/Tomcat page, I checked to see if we had access to the manager app.
+However, we are greeted with a *403 - Forbidden*, indicating this is not the way in.

 ### *Port 8009 -- Apache Jserv*